 When appropriate, Learning Support Assistants (LSAs) and teachers undertake specific training in SEND.
-The most recent of these being, 'PACE ; Trauma informed training' and 'Provision within the Classroom.'
+The most recent of these being, Delivering Better Value Interventions for Maths and Precision Teaching, 'PACE -Trauma informed training' and 'Provision within the Classroom.'

 We have specialist Learning Support Assistants who work across the school.
-This includes Early Language, Emotional Literacy and THRIVE.
+This includes Early Language, Maths, Precision Teaching, Emotional Literacy and THRIVE.